HaibinLai/HaibinLai/README.md

 ### Hi there 👋 This is Haibin Lai's Github

+I am a Computer Science undergraduate student in Southern University and Science and Technology.

 - 🔭 I’m working on High Performance Computing (HPC) and Elementary French
 - 🌱 I have currently learned CUDA C++ Programming
 - 💬 Come to play tennis with me every Tuesday and Friday